vgwb/LaNoria/docs/gamedesign.md

 The score is calculated by adding points every time a project is placed & confirmed… and at the end of the game when some bonuses are computed.

 ### Placing a project (Basic Points)
-Any project placed on the map gives 1 point for each cell it’s composed of (i.e. a 3 hexagons project gives 3 points).
-This way the more cells you are able to fit on the map, the higher you can score.
+Any project placed on the map gives:

+- 2 tiles project: 4 points
+- 3 tiles project: 8 points
+- 4 tiles project: 12 points

 These points are added to the score as soon as a project is confirmed on the map.

 ### Color matching (Synergy Bonus)